nickandfloppy/NetRunner/README.md

-# NetRunner
+# HBot
-A fork of CamK06's WinBot, modified for use in The Corner.
+A Fork of nick99nack's/floppydisk's NetRunner, which in turn is a fork of CamK06's WinBot, modified for general use (and to become it's own thing).

 ## Usage/Build instructions
-1. Clone the repository: ``https://github.com/nickandfloppy/NetRunner.git`` and move into the project directory: ``cd NetRunner``
+1. Clone the repository: ``https://github.com/HIDEN64/HBot.git`` and move into the project directory: ``cd HBot``
 2. Build the source code: ``dotnet build -c Release``
 3. Change into the build directory: ``cd bin/Release/net6.0/``
 4. Run the bot: ``./WinBot`` or just ``WinBot`` for Windows.
 This will generate a blank configuration file for you.